Evaluating the effectiveness of fallowing as a mitigation tool at predominantly hard-bottom aquaculture sites in Newfoundland

-This project sets out to examine the recovery processes at aquaculture sites undergoing different periods of fallowing by evaluating how the length of the fallowing period influences the distribution of bio-indicator species, Beggiatoa and Opportunistic Polychaete Complexes (OPC).
-Results from the Canadian Science Advisory Secretariat (CSAS) process, ‘Potential Impacts of Finfish Aquaculture on Hard Bottom Substrates and Development of a Standardized Monitoring Protocol’ (Canadian Science Advisory Secretariat Science Advisory Report - CSAS-SAR 2014/017) suggested that these were acceptable indicators of organic deposition over a range of substrates.
-This study will examine the changes in flocculent matter Footnote 1 and non-indicator species during fallowing.
-The biological basis for changes in the distribution of Beggiatoa and OPC during fallowing will be examined to determine if the observed changes occur in a predictable manner across aquaculture sites on the south coast of Newfoundland.
-Factors associated with changes in the distribution of bio-indicators and the composition of epifauna Footnote 2 will also be described.
-The outcome of this research will improve our understanding of the processes of benthic recovery in the Newfoundland and Labrador Region during fallowing.
-In particular, the results will shed light on the degree of benthic recovery associated with various lengths of fallowing, the biological processes underlying OPC dynamics in association with organic matter degradation, and the effectiveness of fallowing as a mitigation strategy in the region.
+This project set out to examine the recovery processes at aquaculture sites undergoing different periods of fallowing by evaluating how the length of the fallowing period influences the distribution of bio-indicator species, Beggiatoa and Opportunistic Polychaete Complexes (OPC).
+Results from the Canadian Science Advisory Secretariat (CSAS) process, 'Potential Impacts of Finfish Aquaculture on Hard Bottom Substrates and Development of a Standardized Monitoring Protocol' (Canadian Science Advisory Secretariat Science Advisory Report - CSAS-SAR 2014/017) suggested that these were acceptable indicators of organic deposition over a range of substrates.
+This study examined the changes in flocculent matter 1 and non-indicator species during fallowing.
+The biological basis for changes in the distribution of Beggiatoa and OPC during fallowing was examined to determine if the observed changes occurred in a predictable manner across aquaculture sites on the south coast of Newfoundland.
+Factors associated with changes in the distribution of bio-indicators and the composition of epifauna Footnote2 were also be described.
+The outcome of this research improves our understanding of the processes of benthic recovery in the Newfoundland and Labrador Region during fallowing.
+In particular, the results shed light on the degree of benthic recovery associated with various lengths of fallowing, the biological processes underlying OPC dynamics in association with organic matter degradation, and the effectiveness of fallowing as a mitigation strategy in the region.

 Salvo F., Wiklund H., Dufour S.C., Hamoutene D., Pohle G. and Worsaae K., 2014.
 A new annelid species from whalebones in Greenland and aquaculture sites in Newfoundland: Ophryotrocha cyclops, sp. nov.
 (Eunicida: Dorvilleidae).
 Zootaxa, 3887(5), 555-568.
 DOI: 10.11646/Zootaxa.3887.5.3